davefx/dfx-woo-role-changer/readme.txt

 License: GPLv3
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

-This WordPress plugin allows the association of a role to a WooCommerce product so the role will be assigned to a registered user when the product is purchased.
+This plugin allows the association of a role to a WooCommerce product so the role is assigned to a registered user when the product is purchased.

 == How it works ==